-To learn more, visit https://www.cgi.com/en/solutions/
+To learn more, visit cgi.com, or contact info@cgi.com.

-RCDA-agile-architecture,

-or contact info@cgi.com.

 Architecture in the digital world is an essential discipline for safeguarding the quality and sustainability of modern, complex digital solutions.
 Architecture does not need to obstruct agility.
 RCDA offers a proven architecture approach that is well suited to today's agile business needs.
 In addition, CGI offers RCDA consultancy, training and tooling.